Report Your Work Injury Right Away

-Remember, promptly reporting your injury is the key to getting all of the benefits you need.
+Again, in California, you have up to 30 days to report an on-the-job injury, but it’s in your interest to act fast.
 If you wait too long to report, your employer or their insurance company could argue that the injury wasn't actually work-related.
 For instance, if you are hurt on a Friday afternoon and don't notify your supervisor until Monday morning, your employer might believe that you were actually hurt over the weekend.

 Your claim could be contested by your employer, insurance companies or others involved in workers' compensation process.
 Make sure you protect your rights.
-Make the Law Office of Robert A. McLaughlin your legal team.
+Make Robert A. McLaughlin, APC your legal team.
 We can properly document your case make sure your voice is heard at every stage in the process.
 Contact us today to schedule a free consultation.
-Call (866) 324-9558.